zehutsf/zehut.me/README.md

 ## Notes

-Currently the build artifacts are being tracked, until I have the time to customize a heroku buildpack to run the nested `client` build.
-This could be solved by flattening the client/root (server) directories, but I like the separation of concerns (and packages) here.
+The [`build`](https://github.com/zehutsf/zehut.me/tree/build) branch is what is used to deploy to Heroku.
+It contains the static build artifacts.
+The need to commit build files at all can be fixed by customizing a heroku buildpack, or flattening the client/root (server) directories.